 When designing anything for print it is important to understand the difference between vector and bitmap.
 This is especially important for large or wide format.
 Vector art is completely scalable to any size without pixelating.
-Bitmap files have a fixed resolution and will pixelate when the resolution does not support the print size.
+Bitmap files have a fixed Image resolution measures the number of pixels in an image as it is displayed or printed.
+Pixels Per...
+More and will pixelate when the resolution does not support the print size.

 5′ x 3′ Banner Full View